vuestorefront/magento2/packages/docs/key-concepts/middleware.md

 };
 ```

-All integrations can be extended, however, based this example on the Commercetools integration, to give more context about real-life usage.
+All integrations can be extended, however, based this example on the Magento 2 integration, to give more context about real-life usage.
 We registered `getProductBySku` in `extendApiMethods` which creates a new `/api/ct/getProductBySku` endpoint.

 This method accepts two parameters: